People often ask the question, “What products does Dan use?” Here they are.

 Sunflower oil – MakingCosmetics.com Organic Sunflower Oil

 I also love sunflower oil because it’s got a ton of vitamin E in it, and it’s non-comedogenic and super moisturizing.
 I’ll use it instead of jojoba oil sometimes, except for when I’m getting a massage.
 In that case, jojoba is still the clear winner.
 I order my sunflower oil from makingcosmetics.com because it’s organic and unprocessed, which allows it to stay high in linoleic acid, but you can order from any supplier who offers unprocessed sunflower oil.
 When you buy sunflower oil at the supermarket, they process it to make it lower in linoleic acid and higher in oleic acid so it doesn’t burn when you cook with it.
 But high linoleic acid sunflower oil is best for acne-prone skin, so it’s important to order the unprocessed stuff.
-(Note: I am not associated with Making Cosmetics in any way.)
+(Note: I am not associated with Making Cosmetics in any way and get no compensation for providing the link below.)

 10% Alpha hydroxy acid – Acne.org AHA+ (Glycolic Acid – 10%)